jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/25_support.md

 ---
 id: support
 title: "25.
 Support"
+summary:
+    text: Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
 ---

 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review

 ## Essential elements

 - Describe sources of financial or non-financial support for the review, specifying relevant grant ID numbers for each funder.
 If no specific financial or non-financial support was received, this should be stated.

 - Describe the role of the funders or sponsors (or both) in the review.
 If funders or sponsors had no role in the review, this should be declared---for example, by stating, "The funders had no role in the design of the review, data collection and analysis,